Washington visits Nebraska after Markowski's 35-point game

 Lincoln, Nebraska; Sunday, 3 p.m.
 EST

-BOTTOM LINE: Nebraska plays Washington after Alexis Markowski scored 35 points in Nebraska’s 94-90 win against the Oregon Ducks.
+BOTTOM LINE: Nebraska faces Washington after Alexis Markowski scored 35 points in Nebraska’s 94-90 victory against the Oregon Ducks.

 The Cornhuskers have gone 13-3 at home.
-Nebraska is seventh in the Big Ten with 10.4 offensive rebounds per game led by Natalie Potts averaging 2.8.
+Nebraska is 1-0 in one-possession games.

-The Huskies are 6-9 in conference play.
-Washington averages 72.7 points while outscoring opponents by 7.9 points per game.
+The Huskies are 6-9 in Big Ten play.
+Washington averages 72.7 points and has outscored opponents by 7.9 points per game.

-Nebraska averages 8.1 made 3-pointers per game, 3.0 more made shots than the 5.1 per game Washington allows.
-Washington has shot at a 47.3% clip from the field this season, 6.0 percentage points above the 41.3% shooting opponents of Nebraska have averaged.
+Nebraska averages 8.1 made 3-pointers per game, 3.0 more made shots than the 5.1 per game Washington gives up.
+Washington has shot at a 47.3% rate from the field this season, 6.0 percentage points higher than the 41.3% shooting opponents of Nebraska have averaged.

-TOP PERFORMERS: Britt Prince is averaging 12.9 points, 3.4 assists and 1.8 steals for the Cornhuskers.
-Markowski is averaging 19.4 points over the last 10 games.
+TOP PERFORMERS: Markowski is shooting 47.2% and averaging 16.3 points for the Cornhuskers.
+Britt Prince is averaging 11.5 points over the last 10 games.

 Elle Ladine is scoring 16.3 points per game and averaging 4.7 rebounds for the Huskies.
-Sayvia Sellers is averaging 2.4 made 3-pointers over the last 10 games.
+Sayvia Sellers is averaging 16.3 points and 2.4 rebounds over the last 10 games.

 LAST 10 GAMES: Cornhuskers: 5-5, averaging 75.7 points, 34.1 rebounds, 18.0 assists, 5.7 steals and 2.6 blocks per game while shooting 44.7% from the field.
 Their opponents have averaged 75.7 points per game.